vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/others.md

 For detailed info, please see [Config → Style Customize](../../config/style.md)

+## Print Button

+The theme fully optimize style for print, and there will be a print button at toc in desktop mode by default.

+To hide print button, you should set `print: false` in theme options.

 ## Fullscreen Button

 <ToggleFullScreenButton />

-If you need it, you can enable it by setting `fullscreen: true` in the theme options.
+If you need it, you can enable it by setting `fullscreen: true` in theme options.

 ::: tip